Double amputee veteran to reattempt Matterhorn climb

-Neil Heritage, 36, from Dorset, is set to climb the Matterhorn next month in his second attempt to summit the mountain.
+Neil Heritage, 39, from Dorset, is set to climb the Matterhorn on 2 August in his third attempt to summit the mountain.
 If Neil and his team reach the summit, he will be the first double above knee amputee to complete the challenge.

-The former corporal, who was injured by a suicide bomber in Iraq in 2004, attempted the climb last year but had to make the decision to turn back.
+The former corporal, who was injured by a suicide bomber in Iraq in 2004, attempted the climb in 2016 and 2018 but had to make the difficult decision to turn back.
 In 2017, Neil and his team had to abandon their attempt as weather and two metres of snow thwarted any possibility of a safe climb even starting.

 Prior to the Matterhorn climb, Neil has completed triathlons, learned to scuba dive and ski and also completed a 3000-mile row across the Atlantic as part of the Row 2 Recovery team.

-The team will start the climb on the 7th August 2017 and expect to take 3-4 days to reach the summit.
+The team will start the climb on the 2 August 2020 and have a two-week window to reach the summit.

 Neil is completing his Matterhorn challenge in aid of Climb2Recovery, which he founded in 2016 and aims to support wounded soldiers in their rehabilitation using climbing and adventurous challenge as a springboard to recovery.

 Jon Bryant, the Chief Executive of Blesma, said: “We are delighted to be supporting Neil in his third attempt to climb the Matterhorn.
 His determination to overcome all obstacles and achieve this feat is truly inspirational.
 All of us at Blesma wish him and the team every success.”

 Hi-res images can be downloaded from the links below: